IntelligentSystemsLabUTV/ros2-examples/README.md

 - **parameters_example:** This example offers an in-depth coverage of node parameters.
 - **ros2_examples_bringup:** This package shows some conventions and best practices about launch files (see *launch_files.md*).
 - **namespaces_examples:** This package contains some examples to show what remapping rules are and which features they offer.
+- **actions_example:** This package shows how ROS 2 actions can be implemented, providing two example *client* and *server* nodes that compute the Fibonacci sequence.
+Its a rework of the official example provided [here](https://docs.ros.org/en/foxy/Tutorials/Actions/Writing-a-Cpp-Action-Server-Client.html).

 ## Additional resources